X4BNet/x4b-status/content/issues/2024-10-16-paypal-payments-delayed.md

 severity: disrupted
 ---
 *Investigating* - We are aware of delays processing paypal payments.
 We have contacted Paypal merchant support for a fix and are awaiting a response.

+If you need a payment manually processed open a support ticket including a screenshot of your payment and we will get to it ASAP.